Graduate Programs in Art History

 M.A.
 Art History, Florence Program in Italian Renaissance Art

 While in residence in Florence, art history graduate students encounter Renaissance art and architecture first-hand via their coursework, field study opportunities and interactions with art conservators and local museum directors and staff.
 They also pursue individual research projects on site and in some of the finest libraries in the world for the study of Italian Renaissance art history, including those at the Kunsthistorisches Institut, the Uffizi Gallery, Harvard University’s Villa I Tatti, and the Biblioteca Nazionale.
-Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, the tourism industry, marketing and architecture, among other professions.
+Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, library sciences, art conservation, the tourism industry, and marketing and architecture, among other professions.

 For more information, please visit M.A.
 Art History, Florence Program in Italian Renaissance Art or contact Professor Sally Cornelison (firstname.lastname@example.org), Director of the Florence Graduate Program in Italian Renaissance Art.